|Nutritional Guidelines (per serving)|

-Try your home made dough out with a couple of these great pizza recipes, like Two Cheese and Sun-Dried Tomato Pesto Naan Pizza, Smoked Mozzarella and Prosciutto Grilled Pizza, Mushroom, Mozzarella, and Cherry Tomato Pizza, and Mexican Pizza with Avocado Crema.
+Try your home made dough out with a couple of these great pizza recipes, like Two Cheese and Sun-Dried Tomato Pesto Naan Pizza, Mushroom, Mozzarella, and Cherry Tomato Pizza, and Mexican Pizza with Avocado Crema.

 - 1 package/2 1⁄4 teaspoons active dry yeast (1⁄4 ounce)

 - 2 tablespoons olive oil (plus extra for coating the bowl)

 - 3 cups all-purpose flour